Gary Innes: Shinty

 Transworld Sport filmed a programme on Innes which was broadcast in 2010.

 Innes double career as a high-profile shinty player and musician has resulted in a lot of attention.
 In March 2009 Innes claimed that he knew a rival team had deliberately targeted him for injury due to his musical prowess.

 On 15 May 2010 in a game against Premier Division strugglers GMA, Innes scored 9 goals in a 14-0 victory.
 Innes claimed he was denied a record 10 by the referee didn't notice the ball returning out of the goal after hitting the back stanchion.
 This would have given him the record for most goals scored in one single game.

 On 18 September 2010, Innes scored 2 out of 3 Fort's goals against Kingussie in the 103rd Camanachd Cup final at Bught Park in Inverness.
 The win against Kingussie put the team's name on the trophy for the 4th year running.
 Innes's performance also claimed the Albert Smith Medal for the second time, having previously won it in 2005.

 Innes retired on a high at the end of the 2014 season, restoring Fort William to the Premier Division and earning his final cap for Scotland.
 This was due to increased musical commitments.

 On 30 March 2019, Innes was named by the Camanachd Association as their first ever ambassador of The Camanachd Cup.

 In June 2022, Innes returned to play for the newly formed Cruachanside.

 Broadcasting

 From the start of the 2010 season, Innes wrote a weekly blog for bbc.co.uk and when he is not himself playing, he is often involved in summarising for the BBC in front of camera or from the commentary box.

 In 2014 BBC ALBA filmed Innes and Mànran for a one-hour documentary as the band toured across Australia, America and the UK.

 On 24 September 2016 Innes took over from Robbie Shepherd as presenter of Take the Floor.
 Since 5 April 2020 Innes has also presented a Sunday show on BBC Radio Scotland called Take the Floor - Your Requests later renamed to Your Requests with Gary Innes.

-Innes alongside BBC Radio Scotland presenter Brian Burnett co-hosted BBC Radio Scotland's 40th anniversary celebrations for radio and television from the Glasgow Barrowland Ballroom on 4 November 2018.
+Innes alongside BBC Radio Scotland presenter Bryan Burnett co-hosted BBC Radio Scotland's 40th anniversary celebrations for radio and television from the Glasgow Barrowland Ballroom on 4 November 2018.